 After struggling with the American immigration system for many years, my parents and I finally immigrated to the United States in 1986.
 It was not an easy choice.
 When my father first came to the U.S., he couldn’t get a $500 loan to buy a car.
 He worked two jobs, and my mother studied twice as hard.
-After 10 years, they earned their American dream: being an Accountant and Physician, giving their two daughters a good education, and keeping the culture and country we left behind alive in our hearts.
+After 10 years, they earned their American dream: being an accountant and a physician, giving their two daughters a good education, and keeping the culture and country we left behind alive in our hearts.

 Peace & Salam,